TheNoumanDev/Flutter-Bytewise-Fellowship/README.md

 #### Week 4:
 - `Introduction to Widgets` - Explored the basics of widgets in Flutter, how the app actually works, and learned how to create custom widgets using StatelessWidget and StatefulWidget.
 [Click Here to see the work](./Week4/intro_to_widgets)

+#### Week 5:
+- `Animations` - Explored the basics of animation in flutter and created a app which contained the animations with Getx as state management.
+[Click Here to see the work](./Week5)

+#### Week 6:
+- `Advanced UI` - Here we explored about the different types of layout that are in flutter with which we can make beautiful UI.
+[Click Here to see the work](./Week6)